chauff/cse1500-web-transcripts/Lecture-3.md

 ### `<script>`

-The placement of the `<script>` tag is an often discussed issue (100+ upvotes for [this question](https://stackoverflow.com/questions/436411/where-should-i-put-script-tags-in-html-markup) on Stack Overflow ...).
-We go with the course book argument in this course:
+The placement of the `<script>` tag is an often discussed issue (1000+ upvotes for [this question on Stack Overflow alone](https://stackoverflow.com/questions/436411/where-should-i-put-script-tags-in-html-markup)).
+In this lecture, we follow the course book argument (page 98):

 *"We place the `<script>` tags in the `<body>` element: the browser displays the page in a **top-down fashion**, **creating the DOM elements as it comes across them**.
 By placing the `<script>` tags at the end, the JavaScript files will be one of the last things the page loads.
-Because JavaScript files often take time to load, we do that last so that the user will get visual feedback from the other elements as fast as possible."* (p.
-98)
+Because JavaScript files often take time to load, we do that last so that the user will get visual feedback from the other elements as fast as possible."*

-Once more: interactivity based on the DOM should only start **after** the DOM has been fully loaded; if you decide to place your script's elsewhere, [`jQuery`'s `document.ready` function is your friend](http://learn.jquery.com/using-jquery-core/document-ready/).
+In other words, interactivity based on the DOM should only start **after** the DOM has been fully loaded; if you decide to place your script's elsewhere, `jQuery`'s [`document.ready`](http://learn.jquery.com/using-jquery-core/document-ready/) function is a useful utility.

-### Activity
+### :bangbang: Activity

 Based on chapter 4 of the course book, you should be able to answer the following two questions.

-1. Executing this JavaScript code snippet yields what output?
+1. Executing the following JavaScript code snippet yields what output?

 ```javascript
 function giveMe(x){